Home

 Bodily Injury Claim

 If you are in a vehicle accident, and you are injured then you could make an injury claim against the responsible party.
+This is true even if you are a passenger.
+Passengers often make injury claims against the driver of their own vehicle (if the driver was negligent in anyway at all).

-The only way that you would not be entitled to seek compensation under a bodily injury claim is if you are injured in a vehicle accident that is 100% your fault.
-Note, it must be 100% your fault.
-If you are 90% at fault, you could still seek compensation as an injury claim for the 10% portion that is not your fault.
+The only way that you would not be entitled to seek compensation under a bodily injury claim is if you are 100% at fault.

-So the liability and negligence analysis that the claim adjuster will make when settling the property damage will be critical to your compensation of damages for your bodily injury claim.
-Pay attention to what the percentages of liability are attributed to you.
-If you are not 0% at fault, then you are being exposed to be suit for some else’s injury.
+The liability and negligence (fault) analysis that the claim adjuster will make when settling the property damage will be critical to your compensation for the bodily injury claim.

-It is possible that an insurance company settles the property damage against someone else at 100% but reserves the right to take an offset on the bodily injury claim.
-If you are in this situation, ask your insurance company to put it on writing.
+It is possible that an insurance company settles the property damage against someone else at 100%, but reserves the right to take an offset (of fault) on the bodily injury claim.

 What constitutes an injury?

-You can be in the worst accident of your life, but if you do not seek medical treatment, you are not injured.
 It does not matter whether you are only going to get checked or just went in for a headache.
-Note that the medical provider does not have to be a medical doctor; it can be a chiropractor or a massage therapist.
+The medical provider does not have to be a medical doctor.
+She can be a chiropractor or a massage therapist.

-To be able to claim an injury, you need to show that you did more than taking one simple pill for a headache.
-So by going to the emergency room you are accomplishing two things, you are getting check out in case you injured and do not know about it, and you are protecting your right to make an injury claim.
+By going to an emergency room you are accomplishing two things - you are getting checked out in case you are badly injured and you do not know about it (sometimes the adrenaline rush will conceal pain), and you are protecting your right to make an injury claim.

-If you are checked at the scene (not taken by ambulance), you will have a hard time making an injury claim later on.
 This is why it is critical that you go to the emergency room right after the accident.
-So protect your health and your rights by going to the doctor.
+Protect your health and your rights by going to the doctor.

-Some states (Utah is one of them), require a minimum treatment expense before you are entitled to pain and suffering (a type of bodily injury claim).
+Some states (Utah is one of them) require a minimum treatment expense before you are entitled to pain and suffering (a type of bodily injury claim).
 In Utah, you must have medical bills (special damages) above $3,000 before you are entitled to receive compensation for pain and suffering.

-This is why it is very important to understand the laws and statutes of your state.
-If are handling your own claim without an attorney (there are advantages), then you need to know more about your right in you state before you talk to any insurance adjuster.
+It is very important to understand the laws and statutes of your state.
+If you are handling your own claim without an attorney (there are advantages on doing this, see this eBook), you need to know your rights in your state before you talk to any insurance adjuster or before you attempt to settle your claim.

 1. Who can make a bodily injury claim

-2. Reserving your bodily injury claim (very important)
+2. Reserving your bodily injury claim

 3. Soft Tissue Claim Part I